-Rendering of LGBTQ+ Flags display at Chelsea Physic Garden
+Rendering of LGBTQ+ Flags display

 For LGBTQ+ History Month 2023, Chelsea Physic Garden collaborated with Queer Botany to look at plants, fungi and lichen through a queer lens.
 Queer Botany is a project initiated by Sixto-Juan Zavala that studies connections between queerness and plants through events, storytelling, and design.
 Since the 1400s and the expansion of western colonial powers, nature and plants have been examined through a predominantly heteronormative, European, and male point of view.
 The project aims to share marginalised perspectives and support more diverse representations in the environment and outdoors.
 We want queer and marginalised stories from culture and nature to inform our understanding of the world.